mishushakov/dialogflow-inbox/README.md

 ## Installation (manual)

-1. Confirm, that your Mailserver is operating correctly
+1. Confirm your Mailserver is operating correctly
 2. Clone the repository
 3. Install Python and cron
 4. Configure the environment variables